 My vegan friends know I give them no quarter when it comes to dissing my burgers, steaks and chops, and we’ve had plenty of heated discussions on the so-called veggie burger, which they insist “tastes just like ground beef!”
 (No, it doesn’t.)

 But if you’re looking for that extra veggie boost, but don’t want to go all-in with Impossible Burgers, I’ve discovered something that has quickly become part of my burger routine.
-Usually when I’m making hamburger patties, I will use ground beef (80 percent lean, so there’s still just enough fat to make it sizzle), and mix in a little salt, freshly ground black pepper and just a little shake of cayenne, but I have been in search for something that has until now, proven elusive.
+Usually, when I’m making hamburger patties, I will use ground beef (80 percent lean, so there’s still just enough fat to make it sizzle), and mix in a little salt, freshly ground black pepper and just a little shake of cayenne, but I have been in search for something that has until now, proven elusive.
 That something is called enof.
 It’s an organic veggie powder made from tomatoes, shiitake mushrooms, spinach, beets, carrots and broccoli.
 I sprinkled it on top of the burger before grilling.
 Yowza!
 Man, that’s good stuff.
-And of course, if you have picky kids in the house who turn up their noses at their veggies, it’s also a great way to sneak in that vegetable goodness into the kids’ favorite comfort foods.
+And of course, if you have picky kids in the house who turn up their noses at their veggies, it’s also a great way to sneak in that vegetable goodness into the kids’ favourite comfort foods.

 Pinch Spice Bundle

-Seasonings for steaks, chops, and burgers can be a little confusing for the uninitiated, and a good chef will know how to get just the right balance so that your guests enjoy the savor of the spice, while still enjoying the full goodness of the meat.
+Seasonings for steaks, chops, and burgers can be a little confusing for the uninitiated, and a good chef will know how to get just the right balance so that your guests enjoy the savour of the spice, while still enjoying the full goodness of the meat.
 My friend Meaghan from Louisville has just the thing with her fabulous Pinch Spice bundle.
-The set comes with six different packets: Sizzling steak, sweet and sassy pork, Memphis rib rub, honey chipotle BBQ, and Carolina BBQ on My Mind.
+The set comes with six different packets: Sizzling steak, sweet and sassy pork, Memphis rib rub, honey-chipotle BBQ, and Carolina BBQ on My Mind.
 Last weekend I rubbed the sweet and sassy pork rub onto some chops, let it soak in for a while and threw them on the grill.

 I was trying to come up with a suitable superlative to describe the result.
-Many years ago I had the privilege of listening to Dizzy Gillespie perform, and he was describing something – I can’t remember what – and he said “Man, it was so good, it made you want to go to church on a Tuesday!”
+Many years ago I had the privilege of listening to Dizzy Gillespie perform, and he was describing something – I can’t remember what – and he said: “Man, it was so good, it made you want to go to church on a Tuesday!”
 Yes, this is really that good.
 It’s all organic, made fresh in-house, and with no additives, and the packet also would make a great gift!
 I’m planning on ordering several sets this Christmas.
 And good news for you, I talked Meaghan into giving my readers a ten dollar off coupon, just use the code Vivant10 at checkout.

 Ray’s No Sugar Added Barbecue Sauce